 ‘How do I know where to begin’?

-There are many use cases for RPA out there across all SAP functional areas and they will be unique to each organisation depending on your processes and IT landscape.
+There are many use cases for RPA out there across all SAP functional areas.
+These will be unique to each organisation depending on your processes and IT landscape.
 Therefore we recommend, when considering where RPA is best placed in your organisation, that it’s worth taking a holistic view of your processes.
 RPA can help towards achieving the maximum time-save, and ultimately cost-save benefit.
 When deciding what to automate the key is to consider those processes that may not seem too time-consuming, but will actually lead to the ultimate ROI for the business.
 Take these two scenarios:

 1. A manual task that occurs on a daily basis which takes a user 10 minutes to complete each time